Innovative Cooling System to Enhance Solar Panel Efficiency

 A. Photovoltaic Cells - The basic unit that absorbs sunlight and generates electricity.

-B. Glass Layer - Provides protection against weather conditions.
+B. Glass Layer - Provides protection against weather.

 C. Encapsulation Layer - Ensures durability and electrical insulation.

-D. Back Sheet - Prevents mechanical damage and moisture effect.
+D. Back Sheet - Prevents mechanical damage and moisture ingress.

 F. Junction Box - Connects the solar panel to external circuits.